BYU-Hydroinformatics/ggst/docs/source/wtf.rst

 .. image:: images-wtf/2017_gap.png
 At this point, the file is ready to be used with the Colab notebook.
 The following file is an example of a file prepared in the manner described above:

-Here's a `sample file  <https://github.com/BYU-Hydroinformatics/ggst/blob/main/docs/source/wtf_files/base_file.csv>`_
+Here's a `sample file  <https://github.com/BYU-Hydroinformatics/ggst/blob/main/docs/source/wtf_files/base_file.csv>`_.

 **Data Processing Examples**
 ------------
-Once the gaps have been filled, the last step is to plot and analyze the curves one season at a time, extract the DGWSa values from the curve, and calculate the recharge estimate using either method 1 or method 2.
+Once the gaps have been filled, the last step is to plot and analyze the curves one season at a time, extract the GWSa values from the curve, and calculate the recharge estimate using either method 1 or method 2.

 .. image:: images-wtf/excel_example.png